 Complying with New Department of Labor Guidelines and Managing a Changing Workforce

-SFNE has scheduled two additional Employment Law Update Webinars that are designed to ensure that your company is familiar with certain COVID-19 related state and federal guidelines.
+SFNE scheduled two additional Employment Law Update Webinars that were designed to ensure that your company is familiar with certain COVID-19 related state and federal guidelines.
 During these unprecedented times, businesses should become familiar and comply, with the applicable guidelines to limit potential exposure to liability.

 Managing a Changing Workforce During COVID-19

 Thursday, September 3, 2020

 This webinar provided answers to the following questions that are often posed by employers that are trying to balance the implications of COVID-19 in the workplace, while keeping their businesses afloat

 - How do employers deal with employees who have used all of the time allotted but cannot return to work because their children are still at home?